Ayr: Location

-Ayr is a coastal town which lies on the mouth of the River Ayr.
-The river then flows out into the larger Firth of Clyde estuary.
-From the coast, the Isle of Arran can be seen, and on a very clear day, the northern tip of Northern Ireland.
-It is within the region of Strathclyde.
-Much of the land in and around this area is very flat and low lying, used for rearing dairy cattle.
+Ayr is a coastal town which lies on the mouth of the River Ayr which flows into the larger Firth of Clyde estuary.
+From the coast, the Isle of Arran can be seen, and on a very clear day, the northern tip of Northern Ireland is also visible.
+Ayr is located within the region of Strathclyde, and forms part of the historic county of Ayrshire.
+Today, it is the largest town and administrative centre of South Ayrshire.
+Much of the land in and around Ayr is flat and low lying surface, used for rearing dairy cattle.
 Towards the south of Ayr, however, the land is higher than most areas in the county of Ayrshire, an example of this being the Brown Carrick Hill which is situated due south of Doonfoot.
 Ayr lies approximately 35 mi southwest of Glasgow.

 The urban area which encompasses Ayr is defined by the General Register Office for Scotland as the adjoining localities of Ayr and Prestwick − this is the 12th largest urban area in Scotland.